-The Supervisory Board and the Management Board of the general partner jointly issued a Declaration of Conformity in accordance with the German Corporate Governance Code pursuant to Section 161 of the German Stock Corporation Act (AktG) on December 20, 2016.
+On December 20, 2017, the Supervisory Board and the Management Board of the general partner jointly issued a Declaration of Conformity in accordance with the German Corporate Governance Code under Section 161 of the German Stock Corporation Act (AktG).

 The Management Board of the general partner and the Supervisory Board of Fresenius SE & Co.
 KGaA have a duty to act in the best interests of the Company.
-In performing their activities, they do not pursue personal interests or bestow unjustified benefits on others.
-Any sideline activities or transactions with the Company by members of the corporate bodies must be reported to, and approved by, the Supervisory Roard
+In performing their activities, they do not pursue personal interests or grant unfair benefits to others.
+Any secondary activities or dealings with the Company by members of the corporate bodies must be reported to, and approved by, the Supervisory Board.

 Prof. Dr. med.
-D. Michael Albrecht is a member of the Supervisory Board of our Company and is medical director and spokesman for the management board of the University Hospital Carl Gustav Carus, Dresden, as well as a member of the supervisory board of the University Hospital in Aachen.
-The Fresenius Group maintains regular business relationships with these hospitals in the ordinary course of business at market conditions.

-Klaus-Peter Müller is a member of the Supervisory Board and Chairman of the Audit Committee of our Company and a member of the Supervisory Board of Fresenius Management SE.
-He is also chairman of the supervisory board of Commerzbank AG, with which the Fresenius Group maintains business relationships at market conditions.
-Michael Diekmann is Deputy Chairman of the Supervisory Board as well as a member of the Supervisory Board of Fresenius Management SE.
-He was also a non-executive director of the board of directors of Allianz Australia Ltd. In 2016, the Fresenius Group paid insurance premiums to Allianz at market conditions.
+D. Michael Albrecht is a member of the Supervisory Board of our Company and is medical director and spokesman for the management board of the University Hospital Carl Gustav Carus Dresden, as well as a member of the supervisory board of the University Hospital in Aachen.
+The Fresenius Group maintains regular business relationships with these hospitals in line with normal market conditions.
+Klaus-Peter Müller is a member of the Supervisory Board and chairman of the Audit Committee of our Company and a member of the Supervisory Board of Fresenius Management SE.
+He is also chairman of the supervisory board of Commerzbank AG.
+The Fresenius Group maintains business relations with Commerzbank under normal market conditions.
+Michael Diekmann is Deputy Chairman of the Supervisory Board and a member of the Supervisory Board of Fresenius SE.
+He is also a member of the Supervisory Board of Allianz SE.
+In 2017, the Fresenius Group paid insurance premiums to Allianz under normal market conditions.